Delooping the functor calculus tower: Introduction

 \begin{mainthm} Let $O$ be a coherent, $\Sigma$-cofibrant, well-pointed, and weakly doubly reduced ($O(0)=*$, $O(1)\simeq *$) operad, and let $\eta\colon O\to M$ be an $O$-bimodules map, with $M(0)=*$.
 Then one has an equivalence of towers:

 implying at the limit $k=\infty$:

 \end{mainthm} Here $\Map_*(-,-)$ denotes the space of pointed maps, and $\TT_k\Bimod_O^h\left(\TT_kO,\TT_kM \right)$, $\Bimod_O^h\left(O,M \right)$ are pointed in $\TT_k\eta$ and $\eta$, respectively.
-The property of being {\it coherent} is expressed in terms of a sequence of morphisms of certain homotopy colimits that must be equivalences, see Definition~\ref{d:coherent}.
-To have equivalence of towers~\eqref{eq:equiv_general1} only up to stage $k$, it is enough for an operad to be {\it $k$-coherent}, meaning that the homotopy colimit condition works only up to arity $k$, see Definition~\ref{d:coherent}.
+The property of being {\it coherent} is expressed in terms of a certain homotopy recurrence relation on the components of $O$, see Definition~\ref{d:coherent}.
+To have equivalence of towers~\eqref{eq:equiv_general1} only up to stage~$k$, it is enough for an operad to be {\it $k$-coherent}, meaning that the recurrence relation works only up to arity~$k$, see Definition~\ref{d:coherent}.

-Theorems~\ref{th:coherent},~\ref{th:FM} and Lemma~\ref{l:coherent} imply that any operad equivalent to the little discs operad $\calB_d$, $0\leq d\leq \infty$, is coherent.
-It would be interesting to find other coherent operads, as so far these are the only examples that we know.
-In fact we showed that for any weakly doubly reduced, $\Sigma$-cofibrant, and well-pointed (but not necessairily coherent) operad $O$, one has a naturally defined map from the right-hand side to the left-hand side of~\eqref{eq:equiv_general1}.
-Then we were able to determine homotopy conditions of {\it coherence} on~$O$ that ensure that this map is a weak equivalence.
-It would be interesting to understand what this map measures, what is exactly its nature, and whether there are similar algebraic settings producing analogous maps.